 Saigon or Ho Chi Minh City?
 What I Say as an Expat in Vietnam

-Part of my excitement about first moving to Vietnam in 2018 was to experience how things are here and leave my own views and expectations about culture and society behind.
+Part of my excitement about first moving to Vietnam in 2018, then living in HCMC, was to experience how things are here and leave my own views and expectations about culture and society behind.

-As a guest in Vietnam, I’ve followed the locals’ lead on the Saigon or Ho Chi Minh City “debate.”
-I use them interchangeably.
+As a guest in Vietnam, I followed the lead of locals in saying Saigon or Ho Chi Minh City.
+I now use them interchangeably.
 Not once throughout my years living in Vietnam has anyone ever told me that I shouldn’t say Saigon.
 It’s been entirely a non-issue.

-Political views aside, the North did win, and now North supporters are all over.
-And since the entire country is my host, I wouldn’t want to call it Saigon to someone pro-North because this might upset them, even though they may never say.
+Political views aside, the North did win back then, and now North supporters are all over.
+And since the entire country is my host, I wouldn’t want to call it Saigon to someone who’s pro-North because this might upset them, even though they may never say.
+It’s just my personal choice.

-Speaking to Vietnamese friends, the Vietnamese understand the confusion of tourists, especially with the airport code still being SGN and how much of the country still says Saigon when speaking.
-It’s already not a big deal, but as visitors, we are given even more leeway.
+Speaking to Vietnamese friends, the Vietnamese understand the confusion of tourists, especially with the airport code still being SGN, how much of the country still says Saigon when speaking, and how many places of interest still have Saigon somewhere in the name.
+It’s already not a big deal, but as visitors, we are given more leeway.

-When dealing with immigration officials, I’ll say Ho Chi Minh City.
-When speaking to older Vietnamese (50+ years old) around Ho Chi Minh City, I’ll call it Saigon.
+When dealing with immigration officials, I say Ho Chi Minh City because that is technically the official name.
+When speaking to older Vietnamese (50+ years old) around Ho Chi Minh City, I usually call it Saigon.
+I’ve never had any issues or eyebrows raised anywhere.

 The bottom line is that Saigon is more casual, and Ho Chi Minh City is more official.
 If ever in doubt, use the official name.